 Open when you miss me singing: Include a playlist of great songs about long-distance relationships Record a cover of you singing your song.

-Here are some other ideas for open-when letters:
+Here are some other open when letter ideas:

 - You first receive these letters.